hamlet82/dramatic_theory/dukore_contents.md

     - The new art of writing plays / Lope de Vega
     - Preface to the faithful shepherdess / John Fletcher
     - Preface to the white devil / John Webster.
-- Seventeenth and Eighteenth century France
+- Seventeenth and Eighteenth Century France
     - Observations on the Cid / Georges de Scudéry
     - Apologetic letter / Pierre Corneille
     - The Opinions of the French Academy / the French Academy